Armenia travel info

 Language

-Armenian is the official language, and it has its own alphabet.
-Russian is widely spoken and English is becoming more prominent.
+Armenian is the official language and has its own alphabet.
+Russian is widely spoken; English is increasingly common.

 Money